PurdueRCAC/AnvilOps/docs/src/content/docs/reference/concepts.md

 A new Deployment is created for an App each time its configuration is updated, or if it is linked to a Git repository, each time you push a commit.
 Then, the changes are applied to the cluster so that the latest version of your application is running, with the latest configuration.

-When you push a commit, AnvilOps starts from the [Deployment Config Template](#deployment-config-template) and then replaces the commit hash and message with their new values.
+When you push a commit, AnvilOps starts from the [Deployment Configuration Template](#configuration-template) and then replaces the commit hash and message with their new values.

 Deployments have statuses: